rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/gitlab_subgroups_file_read.md

 traversal is then executed.
 Cleanup is performed by deleting the first group which cascades to deleting all other objects created.

-Tested on Docker image of gitlab 16.0
+Tested on a Docker image of GitLab 16.0

 ### Install

-A docker image is available:
+A Docker image is available:

 ```
 sudo docker run --detach \